The objective of this experiment is to measure the mass of electron by using electric and magnetic fields.

 Solving (1) for v and then squaring it yields:

 Equating (2) and (3), gives:

 A tuning-eye is an electronic device widely used in older non-transistor radios.
 It was used as a visual indicator for best tuning on a desired station.
-When the tiny filament in a tuning eye is given a low voltage (V1), it warms up and glows red, as does an electric heater.
+When the tiny filament in a tuning eye is given a low voltage V1, it warms up and glows red like an electric heater.
 In this heated state, the filament releases electrons.
-Another voltage (V) may be used to create an electric field in which the released electrons can be energized, accelerated, and brought into motion toward a positive dish.
+Another voltage V may be used to create an electric field in which the released electrons can be energized, accelerated, and brought into motion toward a positive dish.
 The negative filament, the positive dish, and the two voltage sources are shown below:

-n = number of turns per meter of the solenoid obtained from the manufacturer's paper.
+n = number of loops per meter of the solenoid from its specifications.

 Comparison of the Results:

-The accepted and measured values of M may be used to obtain a percent error:
+The accepted and measured values of M may be used to obtain a % error.